jensen/webserver-notes/README.md

 app.set('view engine', 'ejs');
 ```

-By default EJS template files are found a `views/` directory.
+By default EJS template files are found in a `views/` directory.
 We can create a new `index.ejs` file and return it in a response with the `render()` method.

 ```javascript
 app.get('/', function(request, response) {